 If you don’t want to spend money on dividers, start with what you have and put shoe boxes in the drawer to divide up the space.
 It’s also fitting as most shoe boxes already have the shape and space to keep a few bras.

 Tip: If you’re looking for something a little classier than a shoebox, look for stationery storage boxes instead.
 Some are even built with dividers, so you separate your bras within them.
+If you’ve got the time, then you can try being creative, too!
+Some women paint their shoeboxes.
+They use colors that match the aesthetic of the closet so that bra storage could be more fun and colorful.

 Just take a hanger, slip one cup through the center of it, and let the middle of the bra where the cups meet hang from the bottom.